 At the hotel

-Marina village, beach club, swimming pools, boardwalk of boutique outlets, art pavilion, restaurants, bars, spa with hammam and sensory deprivation tanks, pool table.
+Marina village; beach club; swimming pools; boardwalk of boutique outlets; art pavilion; restaurants; bars; spa with hammam and sensory deprivation tanks; pool table; 24-hour gym; free bikes, paddle boards, snorkel sets and kayaks during your stay.
 In rooms: Private pool, floor-to-ceiling sliding window system, free WiFi, outdoor oversized bath tub, Haeckels bath products, rainforest shower, espresso coffee machine, TWG and Twinings tea, minibar and refreshment centre, dining area, smart TV, tablet, PlayStation, Xbox and Nintendo on request.
+Two-Bedroom Villas and Beach Houses also have additional inclusions.

 Our favourite rooms